apache/fury-site/docs/guide/dart/xlang-serialization.md

 For an ordinary Dart class, Fory flattens concrete superclass and applied-mixin storage into the annotated child's one struct schema.
-Parent and child fields share one field-ID namespace and one canonical ordering, so the peer language should define the equivalent flat field set.
+Parent and child fields share one field-ID namespace and one canonical ordering, so the peer language should define the equivalent included flat field set.
+Fields omitted by `@ForyField(ignore: true)` or the concrete child's `ignoreInheritedPrivateFields` option are absent from that peer schema.
 A parent is not encoded as a nested object.

-Inherited `@ForyField(ref: true)` and nested container reference metadata use the same reference behavior as fields declared directly on the child.
+Included inherited `@ForyField(ref: true)` and nested container reference metadata use the same reference behavior as fields declared directly on the child.
 Inheritance does not change xlang reference framing or add parent-level reference state.

 ## Type Mapping Notes for Dart